Mama Tere Strickland

-Mama Tere Strickland or Teremoananuiakiwa Strickland Tahere (15 July 1963 – 3 August 2012) born Charlie Strickland Tahere was a transgender woman from Auckland, New Zealand.
+Mama Tere Strickland or Teremoananuiakiwa Strickland Tahere (15 July 1963 – 3 August 2012) was a transgender woman from Auckland, New Zealand.
 She was a youth worker, transgender advocate, former sex worker and a life member of the New Zealand AIDS Foundation.

 Life

 Strickland was of Cook Islands Māori, Te Tai Tokerau heritage.
-She came from an abusive family and ran away from home in Otara at the age of 11 and began living on the streets of Auckland.
-She was a sex worker for 25 years before leaving the industry and co-founding Te Aronga Hou Inaianei (TAHI), an agency aimed at helping prostitutes leave the sex industry, being run through the Mangere East Family Service.
+She came from an abusive family and ran away from home in Ōtara at the age of 11 and began living on the streets of Auckland.
+She was a sex worker for 25 years before leaving the industry and co-founding Te Aronga Hou Inaianei (TAHI), an agency aimed at helping prostitutes leave the sex industry, being run through the Māngere East Family Service.

 She was made a life member of the New Zealand AIDS Foundation in 2010 for her work to prevent HIV and AIDS and was a list candidate for the Māori Party in 2005.
 Māori Party co-leader Tariana Turia described her as a dedicated advocate for at-risk groups.

 She died of a suspected heart attack on Friday, 3 August 2012, aged 49.
 A New Zealand AIDS Foundation spokesperson said Strickland was 'a mentor to many and a mother to all'.